Get Approved for up to $35,000 in 3 minutes

 Depending on where you are purchasing in Ontario, there is a 25% speculation tax for those who are non-residents.
 This was to help combat foreign buyers and allow more residents to purchase homes.
 This tax applies in the GGH, also known as the Greater Golden Horseshoe Region.
 The GGH includes the entire greater Toronto area.

 Unlike some other provinces, there are places in Ontario that require you to pay municipal land transfer taxes on top of the provincial ones.
-The housing prices in certain places will also help to determine what your land transfer taxes will cost.
+Housing prices in certain places will also help determine what your land transfer taxes will cost.
 That being said, the only municipality in Ontario that charges a separate land transfer tax is Ontario.
-Other places like Vaughan, Brampton, Ottawa.
-London or even Richmond Hill just use the provincial land transfer tax,
+Other places like Vaughan, Brampton, Ottawa, London or even Richmond Hill just use the provincial land transfer tax.

 Toronto